 - Internship or 3000/4000-level art history elective (3 credit hours)

 - ARTH 4900 Research Methods in Art History (3 credit hours)

 - Studio Art elective (3 credits)

-The minor in art history requires 18 credit hours, nine of which must be at the 3000/4000 level, as follows:
+The minor in art history requires 18 credit hours, 9 credit hours must be at the 3000 level or higher.